Red Hen Publications

 And, also, how is a deliberate suicide supposed to square with his “screw you” note in which he boasts that he had destroyed the real Horcrux?
 As it now turns out, he evidently never even intended to make an attempt at its actual destruction.
 He left Kreachur holding the bag and simply intended to be dead.

-We are finally left having to conclude that Regulus must have deliberately killed himself just to get free of Riddle’s service.
+We are left having to conclude that Regulus must have deliberately killed himself just to get free of Riddle’s service.
 Which might make a sort of sense if you are into shallow reasoning.
-Not to mention that few of the Blacks that we ever met were what anyone could regard as particularly stable.
+Not to mention that few of the Blacks that we ever met were anything that anyone could regard as particularly stable.

-But it also appears that he was determined to die without having ever had any real intention of personally striking a conclusive blow against Riddle which would do Riddle some actual damage, regardless of what he spouted off about the matter.
+But it also appears that Regulus was content to die without having ever had any real intention of personally striking a conclusive blow against Riddle which would do Riddle some actual damage, regardless of what he spouted off about the matter in his “screw you” suicide note.

 Unless… the determination to suicide may have itself been induced by the Potion.
 Albus was also pleading for death by the time he reached the bottom of that basin.